 Beneath its sleek look, Arrma’s notorious RC models have super wheels that are super-fast.
 The truck is a powerful beast with a build like a tank.
 It offers advanced racers extreme aggression on the track, like driving a real car.
 Plus, since Notorious are shipped ready-to-run, they allow for upgrades.
 Notorious is also cheaper than the Outcast and weighs less, thus making it easy to maneuver on off-road surfaces.
 The most recent Notorious even have different arms, chassis, shock towers, and electronics than the current Outcast.

 When comparing these two RC trucks, the ARRMA Notorious is definitely worth it.
 It’s a premium-quality RC truck from one of the (if not THE) best manufacturers in the industry.
 This truck is solid and will last for a long time.

 Is the ARRMA outcast worth it?

-Like the Notorious, Outcast offers users stunt opportunities in all dimensions.
+Like Notorious, Outcast offers users stunt opportunities in all dimensions.
 Plus, if you scratch its body, it would still look as good as new since it is engineered with a polycarbonate shell.
 And, unlike Notorious’s traditional shell design, Outcast models look more stylish.

 If you are willing to pay the price for the upgrades that this truck offers, it sure is worth it.
 The ARRMA Outcast will never let you down and surely turn heads.

 If you’re a beginner looking for more power in your RC car, Arrma Notorious and Outcasts are a great place to start with their use of LiPo batteries and a Brushless system.
 Though they may have different shells, their mechanical components function similarly and are great for bashing.
-They also come waterproof, so you never have to worry about the climate condition.
+They also come waterproof, so you never have to worry about climate conditions.